-- i) The rands/kVA/month cost must be allocated into a cents/kWh charge through consideration of the average load factor of the types of customers who are likely to use the one-part single energy rate tariff. - ii) The rands/customer/month fixed cost should also be allocated into the cents/kWh charge and allocated to the kWh purchase costs in such a way as to ensure that at a level of monthly consumption of 400 kWh, the full amount of the fixed costs would have been recovered through the cents/kWh charge.
+- i) The rands/kVA/month cost must be allocated into a cents/kWh charge through consideration of the average load factor of the types of customers who are likely to use the one-part single energy rate tariff. - ii) The rands/customer/month fixed cost should also be allocated into the cents/kWh charge and allocated to the kWh purchase costs in such a way as to ensure that at a level of monthly consumption of 400 kWh, the full amount of the fixed costs would have been recovered through the cents/kWh charge. - iii) The qualification criteria to be placed on one-part tariff -where the average of consumption is less than 400kWh per month, is as follows; - (a) All Households that are defined as indigent household consumers as per the credit control policy of Council. - (b) All consumers which have been identified as permanently inhabited households and meet the following criteria; - Reside for a minimum period of 9 months per year in the dwelling. - A consumer must submit a sworn affidavit form before any Commissioner of Oath to this effect. - A new affidavit must be handed in annually before 1 July of each financial year in order to remain on the one-part tariff. - iv) If the monthly consumption of the Indigent Household exceeds 400 kWh per month, the electricity tariff will be changed to the higher tariff for normal households.

-2024 / 2025 APPROVED: 31 MAY 2024 EFFECTIVE DATE: 01 JULY 2024 Tarrif Policy
+25 | 2025 / 2026 APPROVED: MAY 2025 EFFECTIVE DATE: 01 JULY 2025